sparklyr/sparklyr/README.md

 dplyr Interface
 ---------------

-The spark package implements a dplyr back-end for Spark.
+The rspark package implements a dplyr back-end for Spark.
 Connect to Spark using the `spark_connect` function then obtain a dplyr interface using `src_spark` function:

 ``` r
 # connect to local spark instance and get a dplyr interface